-21. Cultural Issues
+22. Cultural Issues

-- 21.1.
 As a school we are aware of the cultural diversity of the community around us and work sensitively to address the unique culture of our pupils and their families as they relate to safeguarding and child protection.
-This includes children at risk of harm from abuse arising from culture, ethnicity, faith and belief on the part of their parent, carer or wider community. - 21.2.
+This includes children at risk of harm from abuse arising from culture, ethnicity, faith and belief on the part of their parent, carer or wider community.

 Staff must report concerns about abuse linked to culture, faith and beliefs in the same way as other child protection concerns.

-22. So-Called 'Honour' Based Abuse
+23. So-Called 'Honour' Based Abuse

-- 22.1.
 Staff at our school understand there is a legal duty to report known cases of Female Genital Mutilation (FGM) and So Called 'Honour' Based Abuse to the police and they will do this with the support of the DSL.
-Mandatory reporting of female genital mutilation: procedural information GOV.UK - 22.2.
+Mandatory reporting of female genital mutilation: procedural information - GOV.UK

 Our school is aware of the need to respond to concerns relating to forced marriage and understand that it is illegal, a form of child abuse and a breach of children's rights.
 We recognise some pupils, due to capacity or additional learning needs, may not be able to give an informed consent and this will be dealt with under our child protection processes.
 Chestnut Lane School staff can contact the Forced Marriage Unit if they need advice or information.
-Contact 020 7008 0151 fmu@fco.gov.uk - 22.3.
-We are aware of the signs of FGM Female genital mutilation (FGM) | NSPCC - 22.4.
-We recognise both male and female pupils may be subject to honour-based abuse. - 22.5.
-We promote awareness through training and access to resources, ensuring that the signs and indicators are known and recognised by staff. - 22.6.
+Contact 020 7008 0151 fmu@fco.gov.uk

+We are aware of the signs of FGM Female genital mutilation (FGM) | NSPCC.

+We recognise both male and female pupils may be subject to honour-based abuse.

+We promote awareness through training and access to resources, ensuring that the signs and indicators are known and recognised by staff.

 Any suspicions or concerns for forced marriage are reported to the DSL who will refer to First Response or the police if emergency action is required.

-23. Contextual Safeguarding and extra-familial harms
+24. Contextual Safeguarding and Extra-Familial Harm

-- 23.1.
 Contextual Safeguarding is an approach to understanding and responding to children's experiences of significant harm beyond their families.
-Extra-familial harm is linked to contextual safeguarding; these concepts refer to harms that occur outside of the family system often during the adolescent years. - 23.2.
+Extra-familial harm is linked to contextual safeguarding; these concepts refer to harms that occur outside of the family system often during the adolescent years.

 At Chestnut Lane School all staff recognise that pupils may encounter safeguarding incidents that happen outside of school and can occur between children outside of this environment.
-We will respond to such concerns, reporting to the appropriate agencies in order to support and protect the pupil. - 23.3.
-All staff and especially the DSLs, will consider the context of incidents that occur outside of school to establish if situations outside of their families may be putting the pupil's welfare and safety at risk of abuse or exploitation, including (but not limited to) sexual exploitation, criminal exploitation and serious youth violence. - 23.4.
-Children who may be alleged perpetrators will also be supported to understand the impact of contextual issues on their safety and welfare. - 23.5.
+We will respond to such concerns, reporting to the appropriate agencies in order to support and protect the pupil.

+All staff and especially the DSLs, will consider the context of incidents that occur outside of school to establish if situations outside of their families may be putting the pupil's welfare and safety at risk of abuse or exploitation, including (but not limited to) sexual exploitation, criminal exploitation and serious youth violence.

+Children who may be alleged perpetrators will also be supported to understand the impact of contextual issues on their safety and welfare.

 In such cases the individual needs and vulnerabilities of each child will be considered.